The Collaborative Numismatics Project

 Her death, however, retarded hostilities; the two rivals were reconciled; their united forces were successfully directed against the younger Pompey; and, to strengthen their friendship, Antony agreed to marry Octavia, the sister of Augustus.

 But this step was political and not dictated by affection, Octavia was slighted, and Antony resigned himself to the pleasures and company of the beautiful Cleopatra.
 Augustus was incensed, and immediately took up arms to avenge the wrongs of his sister, and perhaps more eagerly to remove a man whose power and existence kept him in continual alarms and made him dependent.
 Both parties met at Actium, B.C.
 31, to decide the fate of Rome.
 Antony was supported by all the power of the east, and Augustus by Italy.
 Cleopatra fled from the battle with 60 ships, and her flight ruined the interest of Antony, who followed her into Egypt.
-The conqueror soon after besieged Alexandria, and after victory honored, with a magnificent funeral, the unfortunate Romans, and the celebrated queen, who, in the fear of being led in the victor’s triumph at Rome, had committed suicide.
+The conqueror soon after besieged Alexandria, and after victory honored, with a magnificent funeral, the unfortunate Romans, and the celebrated queen, who, in the fear of being led in the victor 's triumph at Rome, had committed suicide.
 After he had established peace all over the world, Augustus shut up the gates of the temple of Janus.

 Augustus was an active emperor, and consulted the gods of the Romans with the most anxious care.
 He visited all the provinces except Africa and Sardinia, and his consummate prudence and experience gave rise to many salutary laws; but it may be said, that he finished with a good grace, what he began with cruelty.
 While making himself absolute, he took care to leave his countrymen the shadow of liberty; and if under the character and office of the perpetual tribune, of priest and imperator, he was invested with all the power of sovereignty, he guarded against offending the jealous Romans, by not assuming the regal title.
-His refusal to read the letters he found after Pompey’s defeat, arose more from fear than honor, and dreaded the discovery of names which would perhaps united to sacrifice his ambition.
+His refusal to read the letters he found after Pompey 's defeat, arose more from fear than honor, and dreaded the discovery of names which would perhaps united to sacrifice his ambition.

 His good qualities, and many virtues he perhaps never possessed, have been transmitted to posterity by the pen of adulation or gratitude, in the poems of Virgil, Horace and Ovid.
-To distinguish himself from the obscurity of the Octavii, and, if possible, to suppress the remembrance of his uncle’s violent fate, he aspired after a new title; and the submissive senate yielded to his ambition, by giving him the honorable appellation of Augustus.
+To distinguish himself from the obscurity of the Octavii, and, if possible, to suppress the remembrance of his uncle 's violent fate, he aspired after a new title; and the submissive senate yielded to his ambition, by giving him the honorable appellation of Augustus.
 He has been accused of licentiousness and adultery, and the fidelity of his friendship, which in some instances he possessed, made some amends for his natural foibles.
 He was ambitious of being handsome; and as he was publicly reported to be the son of Apollo, his eyes were clear, and he affected to have it thought that they possessed some divine irradiation; and was well pleased, if, when he fixed his looks upon anybody they held down their eyes as if overcome by the glaring brightness of the sun.
-He distinguished himself by his learning; he was a perfect master of the Greek language, and wrote some tragedies, besides memoirs of his life, and other works, all now lost.
+He distinguished himself by his learning; he was a perfect master of the

 He was married three times; to Claudia, to Scribonia, and to Livia; but he was unhappy in his matrimonial connections, and his only daughter, Julia, by Scribonia, disgraced herself and her father by the debauchery and licentiousness of her manners.